 Published on October 11th, 2011 | by Becky Striepe0

-OK, so before I even start this post, I think I need to tell you guys that I am not any sort of rep for Chemex or the filters I talk about below.
+OK, so before I even start getting into how to use a Chemex, I think I need to tell you guys that I am not any sort of rep for Chemex or the filters I talk about below.
 In fact, when my husband told me that he bought a Chemex, I rolled my eyes a little, thinking that it was just another thing we’d need to store in the kitchen.
 Consider me a Chemex convert!

-- Drizzle just a bit of coffee into the well, and wait for a moment.
+4. Drizzle just a bit of water into the well, and wait for a moment.
 You’ll see the coffee “bloom” in the center.

-- Let the water filter down into the base, and when it’s all done dripping, you’re ready to pour!
+6. Let all of the water filter down into the base, and when it’s all done dripping, you’re ready to pour!

 Ayayay!
 That sound like a lot of work for a cup of coffee, right?
-It was a bit time-consuming, but the result was a brew that was super tasty without that bitterness that you associate with coffee.
+It was a bit time-consuming, but the result is a brew that is super tasty without that bitterness that you associate with most drip coffee.
 In fact, many people swear that you should drink your Chemex coffee black.
 I still opted for some almond milk in mine, and it was one of the best cups of coffee I’ve ever had!

 The only thing that got me down about our Chemex is that it seemed like you had to use those paper, disposable filters every time.
 Boo!
 I was pretty bummed about that, until a super kind reader on our Facebook page pointed me to this reusable Chemex filter!
 You can bet that we’ll be making the switch as soon as it gets to our doorstep.